 To wash down your meal, you can’t go wrong with the Buko Lychee Martini.
 “Buko” is a curious Panamanian Frenchism; it comes from the French word “beacoup”, which means much or many.
 The Martinis here invite gossip for good reason and most evening gatherings will include one or two.

-There is good food to be found anywhere in the city, but at Bristol the highest service quality is offered on a silver platter.
+There’s good food to be found anywhere in the city, but at Bristol, the highest service quality is offered on a silver platter.
 Panama isn’t particularly known for its service culture, but Bristol hopes to shift that.
 Salsipuedes serves cuisine so fine it would be criminal to confine it merely to the restaurant: Bristol also caters for external events, which have previously included soirees at Panama Viejo and the Bio Museum.

 Undoubtedly the most decadent part of the Bristol is the amazing spa, which sits on the 25th floor, the highest point of the Executive Tower.
 The spa has a tropical essence and there are Pacific Ocean views to be had, or of Panama’s Metropolitan Park.
 On opposite sides of the spa are separate male and female steam rooms and relaxation areas, each with their own distinct skyline view.